darya/framework/src/Darya/Database/README.md

 Once you've created a storage object with a connection, you can start querying.

-See the `Darya\Storage` namespace to learn more about the query builder basics.
+See the `Darya\Storage` namespace to learn more about using the query builder.

 ```php
 $result = $storage->query('users')->where('id >', 50)->read();
 ```

-Results allow you to access the storage query that produced it, as well as the database query generated from that storage query.
+Results allow you to access the storage and database queries that produced it.

 You can access metadata and error data in the same way as connection queries.